Lois Delander

 Lois Eleanor Delander (February 14, 1911 – January 23, 1985) was Miss America in 1927.

 Biography

 Delander, a native of Joliet, Illinois and high school junior, aged 16, won the Miss America crown on her parents' twentieth wedding anniversary.
-The pageant was not held again until 1933.
+Following the 1927 competition, the pageant would not held again until 1933.

 She was one of the most famous models appearing in the Gerlach Barklow Co. art calendars.
 A pastel of Lois Delander wearing a white bathing suit was artist Adelaide Hiebel's most famous work.

 Personal life

 She married Ralph Lang, a stockbroker, and lived in Evanston, Illinois with her three daughters, Diana, Linda, and Marsha.
 She died near Chicago in 1985.